apereo/apereo.github.io/_posts/cas/2018-01-08-cas-mfa-duosecurity.md

 ---
 layout:     post
-title:      Multifactor Authentication with Apereo CAS and Duo Security
+title:      CAS Multifactor Authentication with  Duo Security
 summary:    A short walkthrough to demonstrate how one might turn on multifactor authentication with CAS using Duo Security, leveraging a variety of triggers.
 tags:       [CAS]
 ---